Astana Anyar bombing: Perpetrator

-Identification later found that the perpetrator is a Bandung local, known with the nom de guerre Abu Muslim bin Wahid.
+Identification later found that the perpetrator was a Bandung local, known by the nom de guerre Abu Muslim bin Wahid.
 He was a former recidivist formerly prisoned in Nusa Kambangan Island for 4 years.
-He was an electrician prior his death.
+He was an electrician prior to his death.
 He was captured in 2017 at Babakan Ciparay District, Bandung for being involved in terrorism and sentenced in the same year.
 He was released in 2021 after completing his sentence in full term.

-As revealed by his step-grandfather, the perpetrator was very polite but was a very reclusive person.
-He revealed that the perpetrator already distanced himself from the family for a long time, even prior to being captured by the police in 2017.
-The perpetrator was found to be overwhelmingly reclusive even to his family.
-They even revealed that the perpetrator was reclusive, to such an extent that they did not know he was married to a woman and had child sometime later, all without informing his family and without their knowledge.
-His grandfather said that his reclusiveness much prominent after he joined some Islamic discussion group after his graduation from senior high school in 2006.
-According to the Police, he was joined Darul Islam Areal Commandment VII (which centered at South Priangan region and operated across West Java) network but quitted the organization after the JAD formed.
+According to his step-grandfather, the perpetrator already distanced himself from the family for a long time, even before being captured by the police in 2017.
+He said that he didn’t even know that the perpetrator got married.
+His grandfather said that his reclusiveness became prominent after he joined some Islamic discussion groups after his graduation from senior high school in 2006.
+According to the Police, he joined Darul Islam Areal Commandment VII (which was centered in the South Priangan region and operates across West Java) network but quit the organization after the JAD formed.

-The perpetrator moved from Bandung to Sukoharjo, Central Java and lived in a rented small dormitory and moved here around September 2021.
+The perpetrator moved from Bandung to Sukoharjo, Central Java and lived in a rented small dormitory, and moved here around September 2021.
 The perpetrator's neighbor revealed that the perpetrator and his family lived there.
-He lived with his wife and 2 children.
-One of the children was from his wife's previous marriage, while the other child was the couple's child.
-The neighbor revealed that the perpetrator, despite his job as an electrician, worked as a parking clerk when he moved to the dormitory and expressed his intention to change his job to be a kue pukis hawker sometime, prior the attack, but was unable to do so because he lacked money.
+He lived with his wife and two children.
+One of the children was from his wife's previous marriage, while the other was the couple's child.
+The neighbor revealed that the perpetrator, despite his job as an electrician, worked as a parking clerk when he moved to the dormitory and expressed his intention to change his job to be a kue pukis hawker sometime prior the attack but was unable to do so because he lacked money.
 Locals also reported that he often traveled out of the town prior the attack.